-A front panel module containing a 0.96" OLED display and a rotary encoderDesigned by leonerd, Ships from United Kingdom
+A front panel module containing a 0.96" OLED display and a rotary encoderDesigned by LeoNerd's Store in United Kingdom

 This handy module combines an OLED display and a rotary encoder in a convenient layout for using as a control panel on the front of a project enclosure.
 The 128x64 pixel display allows the project to display information to the user, and accept commands and control by means of several buttons.
 A rotary encoder sits to the side, allowing values to be adjusted or selections to be made.
 On the back is a piezo sounder capable of emitting beeping tones.